nedtaylor/athena/docs/source/initialisers/identity.rst

   ident_init_type()

-Initializes weights as the identity matrix.
+Initialises weights as the identity matrix.

 .. math::